choushuiguo325/VBA-challenge/README.md

 * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The total stock volume of the stock.
+* Stocks with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"

 Conditional formatting that highlights positive change in green and negative change in red is utilized.